pixmusix/Parisians/README.md

 * https://pypi.org/project/opencv-python/

 #### Building non-packaged Assets
-Due to their size, Mara.png heatmap_buildings.png, and heatmap_roads.png do not come with this git repository.
+Due to their size, Mara.png, heatmap_buildings.png, and heatmap_roads.png do not come with this git repository.
 They must be created locally with code.
 This is done with the excellent git repo [prettymaps by marceloprates](https://github.com/marceloprates/prettymaps)

-To create the maps the script use cartographer.py which pulls it's data from [openstreetmaps](https://www.openstreetmap.org/). cartographer.py contains a function: default() which builds the bare minimum you need to begin.
+To create the maps use the script cartographer.py which pulls it's data from [openstreetmaps](https://www.openstreetmap.org/). cartographer.py contains a function: default() which builds the bare minimum you need to begin.
 ```python
 def defaults():
     #Generate Main Map